aio-libs/aiohttp/docs/contributing.rst

 reports for the master branch, history, pull requests etc.

 We'll use an example from a real PR to demonstrate how we use this.
-Once the tests run in a PR, you'll see a comment posted by codecov.
+Once the tests run in a PR, you'll see a comment posted by *codecov*.
-The most important thing to check here, is whether there are any new missed or partial lines in the report:
+The most important thing to check here is whether there are any new missed or partial lines in the report:

 .. image:: contributing-cov-comment.png

-Here we see that the PR has introduced 1 miss and 2 partials.
+Here, the PR has introduced 1 miss and 2 partials.
 Now we click the link in the comment header to open the full report:

 .. image:: contributing-cov-header.png